 Start making your homemade popcorn recipes for your doggy and share the dining with them.
 Make your doggy healthy and fit with dietary fibers.
 Pet parents trying to plan a diet for their obese dogs may try popcorn diet.
 Be in limits!
 Maybe once in a week on training or evening snack sessions!

-Wouldn’t be nice if you offer some of your unflavoured, air-popped popcorns to your doggy?
+Wouldn’t be nice if you offer some of your unflavored, air-popped popcorns to your doggy?
 Sure, it would be a great time of sharing your love for doggy!

 But, if your doggy eats too much of salted or cheese, butter popcorns, what can you do?
 You would call your vet and tell that “my dog ate too much of salted, butter or cheese popcorn, is there any medications vet?”.
 Sure, I would tell you a simple medication to remove the excess of salted, flavored popcorn which your doggy ate!